 - Sterile syringes and other injection equipment

-- Syringe service programs
+- Syringe service programs or needle exchange programs

 - The use of motivational interviewing